Portland ME

 Every first Friday of the month, the sidewalks along the Art District and Old Port turn into a bazaar of locally crafted items, Maine art, and live musical and dance performances.
 Art galleries and studios open their doors for free exhibitions, as well as wine tastings and snacks.

-The First Friday after Christmas marks the most marvelous First Friday event as trees and buildings are adorned with lights, and parts of the Art District, including Congress St, are blocked off for pedestrians to walk freely through the streets of Portland.
+The First Friday after Christmas marks the most marvelous First Friday event as trees and buildings are adorned with lights.
+Parts of the Art District, including Congress St, are blocked off for pedestrians to walk freely through the streets of Portland.

 Victoria Mansion at Christmas